k-atif/SBSC/README.md

 Link for real-datassets: http://archive.ics.uci.edu/ml

-We have also added the visual results of SBSC and and other baseline methods for synthetic datasets.
+We have also added the visual results of SBSC and other baseline methods for synthetic datasets.